SaiSudhaPanigrahi/DrainQueueCongestion/README.md

 - [x] Send packet through socket
 - [x] congestion control

-As for ns3 test case, the wscript file gives clear hint how to arange this file
+As for ns3 test case, the wscript file gives clear hint how to arrange this file
 in the right position in ns3.
 And add the CPLUS_INCLUDE_PATH flag in /etc/profile, for example:
 ```